gaiaverse/Gaia-EDR3-selection-function/docs/inputs.rst

 Different prescriptions are possible with only minor modifications to the code, however the default assumption is that the files will follow the following prescription:

+* All datafiles within the same directory (no subdirectories)
 * One datafile per magnitude bin (:ref:`Nm <Nm>` datafiles in total)
 * Filenames will be of the form "``n``.csv", where ``n`` runs from ``0`` to ``Nm-1``.
 * Each line of the datafile corresponds to a single star